 An ESA letter should be on the healthcare professional’s letterhead and contain their license and contact information.
 The letter should also be signed and dated by the healthcare professional.

 Who Can Write an ESA letter in Michigan?

-It’s important that a certified licensed healthcare professional with a valid license number writes the ESA letter, such as:
+It’s important that a healthcare professional with a valid license number writes the ESA letter, such as:

 - licensed nurse practitioners